AllenInstitute/AllenSDK/doc_template/brain_observatory_nwb.rst

    **Figure 2.
 Stimuli presented during the experiment**

 In this experiment shown in Figure 2, there were four stimuli – one locally sparse noise, two movies and one neutral stimulus for observing spontaneous activity.
-When browsing the file, note the panel at the bottom.
+When browsing the file, note the panel to the right.
 Clicking on a folder or dataset will cause information about that object to be displayed there.
-This information can include the type of data stored, the unit that stored in, as well as comments and/or other metadata.
+This will display a table of information related to that dataset, including comments, descriptions, and other relevant metadata.
+Double clicking one of these will further reveal the value stored inside.

 Processing
 ----------

-In the NWB file, the processing folder is designed to store the contents the different levels of intermediate processing of data that are necessary to convert raw data into something that can be used for scientific analysis.
+In the NWB file, the processing folder is designed to store the contents of the different levels of intermediate processing of data that are necessary to convert raw data into something that can be used for scientific analysis, as well as information about the behavior of the specimen during data collection.
-In the Allen Institute's NWB file, these levels of processing include motion correction of the acquired 2-photon move frames, image segmentation into regions of interest, the fluorescence signal for each of these regions, and the dF/F signal that is useful for correlating cell activity with presented stimuli.
+In the Allen Institute's NWB file, these levels of processing include motion correction of the acquired 2-photon movie frames, image segmentation into regions of interest, the fluorescence signal for each of these regions, and the dF/F signal that is useful for correlating cell activity with presented stimuli.

+This is also where you will find the main difference between the two types on NWB files produced for the Allen Institute Brain Observatory dataset.
+In the processing directory, you will notice behavior data information like licking, running, rewards, etc.
+If this is an NWB strictly containing behavior data, then that will be all.
+If the NWB file is one that includes optical physiology data as well then there wil also be a directory in processing called `ophys`, where you will find the intermediate processing data.

 .. figure:: /_static/fig-3.png

    **Figure 3.
 Location of dF/F data**

 HDFView provides a very efficient way to browse the contents of an NWB file.